 - Why [Your Location]’s Housing Market in on the Up and Coming

 - Checklist of Priorities When Finding a Real Estate Agent

 The list is endless, but you get the point.
 Try to find a balance between your audiences as well.
 More research focused articles will be geared towards fellow movers and shakers in your industry.
 Articles that showcase your expertise would be especially beneficial in the commercial real estate realm.

 Community and home buying articles will probably cater towards a consumer demographic.
 It’s up to you to decide what sort of image you want to portray.
 But know that creating intellectual value is what matters when blogging.
 It’s an after-hours approach to traditional sales methods.

 Now, building a content portfolio isn’t the only cog in the digital marketing wheel.
 You need to understand the platforms you should be active on and how to promote yourself using those tools.
 If you want a more in depth guide on how blogging will be your best friend for real estate digital marketing, check out this article on how to capture more leads and gain clients.

 Nurture Your Clients

 In this industry who you know is everything.
 Networking has, as you’ve probably guessed, also moved online.
 Not to say that traditional methods are out of style, but you are more likely to be sent a lead from a loyal client through social media.

-A good salesperson knows that the follow up is crucial to maintaining good relations with clients, new and old.
-When on average, a majority of an agent’s business is through networking and referrals, its pertinent to maintain relations with past clients.
+A good salesperson knows that follow-up is crucial to maintaining good relations with clients, new and old.
+When on average, a majority of an agent’s business is through networking and referrals, it’s pertinent to maintain relations with past clients.